StevenTammen/StevenTammen.github.io/pages/monitors.md

 ## Computer Desktop

 - Black saves power with OLED displays: only turn on pixels that are actually being used
-- Greatest distinguishability between black background and lighter color foreground windows. (foreground windows will be lighter b/c makes text more legible)
+- Greatest distinguishability between black background and lighter color foreground windows. (foreground windows will be lighter because light backgrounds make text more legible)
 - Worth tradeoff of having picture to remind you of something (e.g., wife, quote, etc.)?